There comes a time for all types of online businesses when they need to get serious about email marketing.

 It’s no surprise that GetResponse is so good.
 They’ve been in the business for over 20 years, and have kept themselves on top by continually delivering a quality service at a reasonable price.

 There is an abundance of functionality, and once you are over the initial learning curve, you will add a powerful email marketing tool to your arsenal.

 Choose ConvertKit if…

-You are looking to build a following for your creative business or are an affiliate marketer.
-ConvertKit is squarely aimed at the creative sector, and it’s ease of use and modern designs make it a natural choice if you work in this sector.
+You are looking to build a following for your creative business, blogger, or if you’re an affiliate marketer.
+ConvertKit is squarely aimed at the creative sector, and its ease of use and modern designs make it a natural choice if you work in this sector.

 Its stripped-back functionality and simple menus are the reason why you would choose it over GetResponse.
-You want to focus your energy on creative pursuits rather than building out ever more complex tag and segment automation.
+You want to focus your energy on creative pursuits rather than building out a complex tag and segment automation.